cristianomg10/beach/README.md

 ## What am I doing now?
 By now, I'm working on ANN's folder, related to Artificial Neural Network.
-For more information, take a look at the README of RNA folder.
+For more information, take a look at the README of ANN folder.